ForhanShahriarFahim/Object-Oriented-Design-Design-Pattern-Lab/Assignment-3 Multi-Account Banking System with Facade Pattern/README.md

 The project is organized into several classes:

-- `Customer`: The main class demonstrating the banking system's functionality.
+- `Main`: The main class demonstrating the banking system's functionality.
 - `BankService`: The facade class that provides simplified access to banking operations.
 - `IAccount`: An interface defining common banking operations.
 - `Checking`, `Saving`, and `Investment`: Implementations of account types.